Schizm: Mysterious Journey

 A major distinguishing feature of Schizm is that the player can switch control between the two characters at any time.
 There are puzzles which require both characters to be performing actions at the same time before they can be solved.

 A sequel, Mysterious Journey II (also known as Schizm II: Chameleon), was released.
 It was also authored by Terry Dowling.
+Another sequel, Nemezis: Mysterious Journey III, was released on July 8, 2021.

 Story

 Sam and Hannah are piloting a spaceship carrying supplies to a scientific expedition on the planet Argilus.
 Arriving at the planet they lose control of the ship and are forced to abandon it in escape pods.

 The two become separated at this point and find themselves on an apparently uninhabited planet – Sam lands in an aerial "city" made up of tethered balloons or airships.
 Hannah finds herself in a town built on a large, free-floating island.
 The two characters are at first unable to communicate but this becomes possible later when they arrive in the same area.

 The objective is to get both characters to Matia's Zone, which is achieved by solving (sometimes very difficult) puzzles to get the alien Argilan technology working.
 Once in Matia's Zone, the characters must work together to solve the final puzzle and escape the planet – and find the answer to the riddle of the missing Argilans.